 Older parents, such as a woman over age 35, may have a higher risk of having a child with autism.

 Autism occurs more frequently in children with rare genetic disorders or other medical conditions, including:

 There has been much attention around a link between vaccines and autism.
 This is partly because of a vaccine preservative called thimerosol.
-But, studies have not found an association between vaccines and the development of autism.
+Studies have not found an association between vaccines and the development of autism.

 Behrman RE, et al. Nelson Textbook of Pediatrics.
 18th ed.
 Philadelphia: Saunders, 2007.

 Goetz CG.
 Goetz’s Textbook of Clinical Neurology.
 3rd ed.
 Philadelphia, PA: Saunders; 2007.

 Jacobson JL, Jacobson AM.
 Psychiatric Secrets.
 2nd ed.
 Philadelphia, PA: Hanley & Belfus, 2001.

 Neonatal encephalopathy.
 Newborn Services Clinical Guideline website.
 Available at: http://www.adhb.govt.nz/newborn/guidelines/Neurology/NE.htm.
 Accessed March 14, 2017.